Disconnected entanglement entropy as a marker of edge modes in a periodically driven Kitaev chain: Detection of the anomalous edge modes with periodically modulated hopping parameter through DEE

 where $\omega=2\pi/T$, and the parameter $a$ determines the strength of the modulation of the phase of the hopping parameter.
 The complex hopping parameter in Eq.~\eqref{eq_brk} explicitly breaks the time-reversal symmetry of the Hamiltonian $H(t)$~\cite{trs_sen13,saha17}.
-Therefore, a chain periodically driven with this protocol belongs to the D (Floquet) symmetry class.
-For this driving protocol, similar to the protocol discussed in Sec.~\ref{subsec_sym}, zero-energy Floquet Majorana modes and anomalous modes appear.
-However, we find that the DEE, calculated using the methods provided in Appendix~\ref{app_method}, is not able to count the anomalous edge modes and zero-energy Majorana modes correctly for this driving protocol.
+Therefore, a chain periodically driven with this protocol belongs to the D (Floquet) symmetry class~\cite{saha17}.
+For this driving protocol, similar to the driving protocol in Eq.~\eqref{eq_sym}, zero-energy Floquet Majorana modes and anomalous modes can appear.
+However, we find that the DEE, calculated using the methods provided in Appendix~\ref{app_method}, is not able to count the anomalous edge modes and zero-energy Majorana modes correctly for this driving protocol. \tb{In the symmetry class D, time-reversal symmetry is broken and the Majorana edge-modes are not protected from hybridization.
+Due to the hybridization of the edge-modes with each other (preserving particle-hole symmetry), we find that the value of $S_{D}/\ln(2)$ is different from the total number of Majorana modes and anomalous modes localized at each end of the chain for the symmetry class D.}\\